mraming/docker-nginx-acme/README.md

    docker build --no-cache -t mraming/docker-nginx-acme .
    ```

-   Note: The first time I got an error message (which I unfortunately forgot to capture); the solution/workaround was to use the following command to build the image.
+   Note: The first time I got an error message (`failed to solve with frontend dockerfile.v0: failed to read dockerfile: open /var/lib/docker/tmp/buildkit-mount494864957/Dockerfile: no such file or directory`); the solution/workaround was to use the following command to build the image.
 On subsequent attempts I used the command above without problems:
    ```sh
    DOCKER_BUILDKIT=0  docker build --no-cache -t mraming/docker-nginx-acme .
    ```